spatie/icalendar-generator/README.md

     ...
 ```

-Yoy can also set the participation status of an attendee:
+You can also set the participation status of an attendee:

 ``` php
 Event::create()